julianaramburu2022/julianaramburu2022.github.io/content/authors/admin/_index.md

 Welcome to my website!

-I recently obtained my Ph.D. in Economics from Yale University, and I will soon join Amazon as an Economist.
+I recently joined Amazon as an Economist.
+I obtained my Ph.D. in Economics from Yale University in May 2022.

-In my current academic work, I study the effects of labor market policies on workers from underrepresented groups.
+In my academic work, I study the effects of labor market policies on workers from underrepresented groups.
 In one of my projects, I analyze how the most widespread employer-based affirmative action regulation in the U.S. impacts the employment prospects and earnings of minority workers.
 In another project, I partner with The World Bank to implement a randomized control trial to study the effectiveness of coding bootcamps for women.

 Before joining Yale, I worked for three years as an impact evaluation consultant in the Rural Development unit at the Inter-American Development Bank (IADB).